RubixML/ML/README.md

 - **Open source** and free to use commercially

 ## Documentation
-View the latest documentation on [Read The Docs](https://rubix-ml.readthedocs.io/en/latest/).
+View the latest documentation [here](https://docs.rubixml.com/en/latest/).

 ## Installation
 Install Rubix ML into your project with [Composer](https://getcomposer.org/):